Eurocc-Italy/dl_tui/README.md

 If no Python file is provided, the job will match the files of the query and copy them to the results archive for download.

+The `browse` action allows for an optional flag `filter=...` which accepts an SQL-like query string for listing the requested files, removing the `SELECT * FROM metadata WHERE` part of the query itself and only leaving the filters.
+For example, `SELECT * FROM metadata WHERE category = dog or category = cat` becomes `filter="category = dog or category = cat`.

 Example commands:

   * Upload: `dl_tui upload file=/path/to/file.csv json_data=/path/to/metadata.json`